imbeacon/thingsboard.github.io/docs/iot-gateway/config/rest.md

 This configuration section contains array of objects with endpoints that the gateway will create.
 Also this section contains settings about processing incoming messages (converter).
 After request receiving, the message from the request is analyzed to extract device name, type and data (attributes and/or timeseries values).
 By default, the gateway uses Json converter, but it is possible to provide custom converter.
-See [example](https://github.com/thingsboard/thingsboard-gateway/blob/master/thingsboard_gateway/extensions/request/custom_request_uplink_converter.py) in the source code.

 **Note**: You can specify multiple mapping objects inside the array.